srcimon/screwbox/README.md

 - **Input Support** Receive player interactions via keyboard and mouse.
 - **Game Scenes** Use scenes to structure different game situations.
 Add animated transitions to smoothly switch between the scenes.
 - **Audio Support** Play wav and midi sounds.
 Control the volume and pan manually or automatically based on the position of the sound source.
 Get information on whats currently playing.
-- **Support for Tiled Editior** Import your game map and tilesets in Json format from the [Tiled Editor](https://www.mapeditor.org)
+- **Support for Tiled Editor** Import your game map and tilesets in Json format from the [Tiled Editor](https://www.mapeditor.org)

 ## Getting started